Heavy cavalry: Knights

-In the early Middle Ages the rank of knight was loosely defined.
+In the early Middle Ages, the rank of knight was loosely defined.
 In late Carolingian France (10th century) persons occupying this role were known by the Latin term miles (plur. milites).
 This term designated a professional fighting man in the emerging feudal system.
 Many were as poor as the peasant class.
 However, over time, as this class of fighter became more prominent in post-Carolingian France, they became wealthier and began to hold and inherit land.
 Eventually fighting on horseback became synonymous with the elite warrior caste.

-From the 12th century on, the term became associated to cavalry and nobility in general, and thus to the earlier Roman equestrian class (see esquire) as well as the Greek Hippei class.
+From the 12th century onwards, the term became associated to cavalry and nobility in general, and thus to the earlier Roman equestrian class (see esquire) as well as the Greek Hippei class.
 As the expense of equipping and maintaining a knight's equipment was beyond the ability of the primitive medieval state to support, the feudal system became more important as a means of securing the loyalty of knights to the king.

 Knighthood was a hereditary title, and was usually passed on by a father to his eldest son.
 All prospective knights were trained from childhood in the knightly traditions of chivalry as well as war.
 At the age of six, they first became a servant, or page, in another knight's or lord's household, where they learned etiquette as well as basic combat, and after a few years they became a squire, an apprentice and personal assistant to a fully fledged knight, responsible for maintaining the knight's horse and equipment, as well as arming him for battle.
 At this point he could choose to remain a squire or become a knight, though many remained a squire due to the restrictions and expense of becoming a knight.
 A squire was made a knight by his superior lord or king through a ceremony known as "dubbing", swearing allegiance to his feudal masters, charity, and protection of other Christians, as well as to respect the law of the land.